freyam/sublime/README.md

 ![Screenshot](/src/interface.png?raw=true "My Setup")
-I use [**JetBrains Mono**](https://www.jetbrains.com/lp/mono/ "Download Link") as my default font.
+I use **Consolas** as my default font.

-## The Batch Files
+## The Shell Scripts
-I have also included two batch files - `compile.bat` and `contest.bat` which help a lot.
+I have also included three shell scripts - `precompile`, `contest` and `terminate` which help a lot.

-1. `compile.bat` precompiles the standard library <bits/stdc++.h>.
+1. `precompile.bat`/`precompile.sh` precompiles the standard library <bits/stdc++.h>.
 So, it reduces the compilation time roughly by a factor of 5.

-2. `contest.bat` is useful during contests.
+2. `contest.bat`/`contest.sh` is useful during contests.
 It duplicates the code from the `code.cpp` into several `contest_x.cpp` files which can be used parallelly in the contest.
 After the contest, run it again to delete all the `contest_x.cpp` and `contest_x.exe`.

+3. `terminate.bat`/`terminate.sh` force kills and deletes all the executable files.

 ## Miscellaneous
 1. [A handy cheat sheat for all the hotkeys.](https://www.shortcutfoo.com/app/dojos/sublime-text-3-win/cheatsheet "Must Learn")